phrozen/blend/README.md

 **Notes:**

 + *Add, Reflex, and Phoenix modes are not in PSD.*
-+ *Vivid Light produces different results than PSD, affects Hard Mix*
++ *Vivid Light produces different results than PSD, affects Hard Mix* issue #2
-+ *Saturation, Color, and Luminosity modes produce different results than PSD, but the results are either identical to The GIMP or pretty similar.*
++ *Saturation, Color, and Luminosity modes produce different results than PSD, but the results are either identical to The GIMP or pretty similar.* issue #3

 Check the examples directory for more on blending modes.